 - Use up to 90% less energy by replacing incandescent holiday lights with energy-efficient LED lights.

 - Plug holiday decorations into power strips that can be easily turned off when not in use.
 Even when lights and electronics aren’t turned on, they still draw energy if not completely unplugged.
 Another option is to use a “smart” power strip for electronics or a timer to limit the time the lights are on.

 - If you plan to do holiday baking, remember, it takes the same amount of energy to heat a full oven as it does to heat a nearly empty one, so bake several dishes at a time.
 For smaller cooking tasks, use appliances such as slow cookers, microwaves and toaster ovens in place of the stove cooktop to reduce energy use.

-Holiday celebrations often mean an abundance of leftover food that is thrown into the trash.
+Holiday celebrations often mean an abundance of leftover food and materials that are thrown into the trash.

 - ‘Tis the season for composting!
 Collect vegetable and fruit scraps, egg shells, tea and coffee grounds and filters for the compost cart.

 No matter how early you like to put up your tree, it's important to know the proper way to dispose of it.